Cannabis in France: Medical cannabis

 France is a signatory to the 1961 Single Convention on narcotic drugs, and had banned cannabis as a medical treatment already in 1953.
 Since then, the importation, sale, transport and production of cannabis and cannabinoids has been illegal in France.
 In 1999, the Agence Française de Sécurité Sanitaire des Produits de Santé made temporary use authorisations for health products otherwise not permitted on the French market.
 In 1991 a court rejected the demands of the NGO Mouvement pour la Légalisation Contrôlée concerning the importation of cannabis to supply 10 patients suffering terminal illness, arguing that such was incompatible with France's adherence to the 1961 UN Single Convention on Narcotic Drugs, and MLC's inability to scientifically control and administer medical cannabis.

-As of 8 June 2013, cannabis derivatives can be used in France for the manufacture of medicinal products.
-The products can only be obtained with a prescription and will only be prescribed when all other medications have failed to effectively relieve suffering.
-The amended legislation decriminalises "the production, transport, export, possession, offering, acquisition or use of speciality pharmaceuticals that contains one of these (cannabis-derivative) substances", while all cannabis products must be approved by the National Medical Safety Agency (Agence nationale de sécurité du médicament – ANSM).
-A Pharmacists' Union spokesperson explained to the media that the change will make it more straightforward to conduct research into cannabinoids.
+In June 2013, a reform intended to provide limited access, facilitating approval by the National Medical Safety Agency (Agence nationale de sécurité du médicament – ANSM).
+Pharmacists expected the change to facilitate research and access.

-In September 2018, the French National Agency for Drug Safety (ANSM) started an experimentation on therapeutic cannabis.
+In September 2018, the French National Agency for Drug Safety (ANSM) started a limited experimentation on therapeutic cannabis.
 They created a scientific committee to evaluate a new public policy and distribution network for specific diseases.
-This experiment will gather 3,000 patients and provide dried flowers and oils for people going under epilepsy, neuropathic pain or to treat side effects of chemotherapy.
-The first test should start in September 2020 and will go on for two years.
+This experiment will gather 3,000 patients and provide dried flowers and extracts for people going under epilepsy, neuropathic pain or to treat side effects of chemotherapy.
+The first test started in 2021 (delayed due to the coronavirus pandemic) and has been going on since then, regularly prolonged.

-Because of the coronavirus pandemic, the ANSM informed that the experimentation will be delayed to January 2021.